It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 Who really has the best intentions for the poor?

-I would submit to you it's Mitt Romney.
+I would submit to you, it's Mitt Romney.

-Any Republican, any conservative, looks at people in poverty and says not necessary, not in this country.
+Any Republican, any conservative looks at people in poverty and says, not necessary, not in this country.

-Not ways of sustaining it and calling that compassion.
+There are ways out of it, not ways of sustaining it and calling that compassion.

 We don't define compassion by adding up the number of people who get food stamps.